Chapter Bylaws

 Section 2.
 Formation.

 A Working Group shall be formed via a proposal submitted to and approved by the Executive Committee.
-It may be dissolved by the following mechanisms: a majority vote of its members, failure to maintain five active members of the Local Chapter, inactivity for more than one year, or a two-thirds vote of the members present at a Regular or General Meeting of the Chapter or an Executive Committee meeting.
+It may be dissolved by the following mechanisms: a majority vote of its members, failure to maintain three active members of the Local Chapter, inactivity for more than one year, or a two-thirds vote of the members present at a Regular or General Meeting of the Chapter or an Executive Committee meeting.

 Section 3.
 Duties.